-Account Hold vs. Positive/Negative Service Indicator: These are frequently called “account holds” at other institutions - these are marks made on your file indicating either a negative service indicator (preventing you from pursuing actions such as registering for courses), or a positive service indicator (preventing holds from accruing for a set period of time).
+Account Hold vs. Positive/Negative Service Indicator: These are frequently called “account holds” or "flags" at other institutions - these are marks made on your file indicating either a negative service indicator (preventing you from pursuing actions such as registering for courses), or a positive service indicator (preventing holds from accruing for a set period of time).

 Add/Drop Period vs. Final Study List Deadline: The add/drop period allows you to change your course schedule without being charged for courses.
 The Final Study List Deadline is the date in which your schedule is finalized.
 Stanford does not submit tuition/fees charges to VA until the Final Study List Deadline has passed.